 As students of St Agatha's Catholic school we are proud of our school and the opportunities it gives us.
-We have a great learning environment with computers in each of our rooms and fun maths equipment.
-We enjoy learning using the Inquiry Model and our new studies of Asia perspective.
-We loved Sports Gala Days when we meet up with and play against all the other Catholic schools in our Northern Cluster.
+We have a great learning environment with computers in each of our rooms, fun maths equipment and Interactive Whiteboards in our classrooms.

-Our school also has fund raising activities like cake and jelly day, mufti day, bandanna day, pyjama day, fruit salad day and the fete.
-We raise money for our school as well as poor people.
+Our school also has fund raising activities like cake and jelly day, mufti day, school discos, pyjama day, fruit salad day and the fete.
+We raise money for our school as well as donating to other Catholic Welfare agencies.

 At our school we have many leadership opportunities.
-From Year Three to Year Six we have the buddy system, Student Representative Council (SRC), school captains as well as sport captains, vice sport captains and library assistants.
+From Year 3 to Year 6 we have the buddy system, Student Representative Council (SRC), school captains as well as sport captains, vice sport captains and library assistants.

-We also have a mini merit system and our three school rules: are Respectful, we are Responsible and we are Learners.
-These rules guide St Agatha's students to good learning behaviour.
+We also have a mini merit system and our three school rules: we are Respectful, we are Responsible and we are Learners.
+These rules guide St Agatha's students with good learning behaviour.